 Compare cryptocurrencies against each other and start trading with IG.
-We offer nine of the most popular cryptocurrencies, including bitcoin, ether, litecoin, ripple, EOS, stellar (XLM) and NEO.
+We offer nine of the most popular cryptocurrencies, including bitcoin, ether, litecoin, EOS, stellar (XLM) and NEO.
 The differences between each cryptocurrency can offer insights into how the value of each coin will change over time.

 Interested in cryptocurrency trading with IG?